Student Handbook: Section 4: Residential Living Policies

 Students do not have to be present for the search, but University personnel will make a good faith effort to contact the student and provide them with written documentation of the search authorization either at the time of the search or the next business day.
 During the search, the student may be required to open any locked trunks, suitcases, etc. If the student is not present, any item in the room, including purses, trunks, etc, may be searched.
 The University will take due care to ensure proper handling of student’s belongings, but are not liable for damage or clean up as a result of a room search.
 Any paraphernalia confiscated during the search that violates State or Federal law will be turned over to the Amherst Police Department for further action.

 During the first floor meeting, all first-year students will complete a Roommate Agreement.
+Students within the Campus Apartments and Collegiate Village have the option to complete a Roommate Agreement.
+Students may contact their RA or Residence Life staff should they wish to have a staff member conduct a Roommate Agreement conversation for a room/suite.
 While not bound by policy, completion and return of the document ensures that roommates are able to communicate the type of living arrangement in which they are comfortable.

 Daemen University is a Tobacco-Free Campus and smoking in any form is prohibited at all times on campus grounds.
-Campus grounds include all Daemen-owned property, including the Academic and Wellness Center, property along Getzville Road and Campus Drive, and all residence hall rooms, apartments, and common areas.
+Campus grounds include all Daemen-owned property, including the Bieler College of Health Professions, property along Getzville Road and Campus Drive, and all residence hall rooms, apartments, and common areas.

 Any used cigarettes, electronic cigarettes, ashtrays, smoking paraphernalia, and/or ashes will be considered a violation of the smoking policy.
 Smoking is, in part, defined as carrying or holding of any lit or ignited pipe, cigar, cigarette, electronic cigarette, or any other lit or battery operated smoking equipment or device.